 Credit ratings are important to the Bank's borrowing costs and ability to raise funds.
 Rating downgrades could potentially result in higher financing costs for the Bank and reduce access to capital markets.
 Rating downgrades may also affect the Bank's ability to enter into normal course derivative transactions and/or require the Bank to post additional collateral for the benefit of its trading counterparties.
 The Bank regularly reviews the level of increased collateral that would be required in the event of rating downgrades and holds liquid assets to cover additional collateral required in the event of a one-notch downgrade in the Bank's senior long-term credit ratings.
-Additional information relating to credit ratings is provided under the heading "Liquidity Risk" in the "Managing Risk" section starting on page 88 of the 2014 MD&A.
+Additional information relating to credit ratings is provided under the heading "Liquidity Risk" in the "Managing Risk" section starting on page 78 of the 2015 MD&A.

-As at October 31, 2014
+As at October 31, 2015

 DBRS Moody's Investors Service Standard & Poor's

 Long Term Debt (deposits) AA Aa1 AA-

 Short Term Debt (deposits) R-1 (high) P-1 A-1+

-Tier 2B Subordinated Debt Λ Λ (low) A1 Α
+Tier 2B Subordinated Debt Λ Λ ( Ιουν) A1 А

 Tier 2A Subordinated Debt AA (low) A2 A-

+Tier 2 Subordinated Debt (NVCC) A (low) A2 (hyb) A-

 Preferred Shares Pfd-2 (high) A3 P-2 (high)

-Preferred Shares (Non-viability Contingent Capital) Pfd-2 А3 P-2
+Preferred Shares (NVCC) Pfd-2 A3 (hyb) P-2

-Outlook Stable Negative Negative
+Outlook Negative Negative Negative